guovza/satnegirji.www/README.md

 Web-version of Suoma-Sáme-Suoma sátnegirji with PHP and SQLite.

+The web app is very lightweight and runs well and fast for example on Raspberry Pii as I do at home.

 You'll also need the latest <a href="https://github.com/guovza/satnegirji.db">satnegirji.db</a> SQLite database.
 Put it somewhere outside your web ducument root.
 Webserver process need to have access to it anyway.

 Modify the $db variable to suite your configuration: